MatthijsKamstra/hxmeteor/README.md

 Externs and tools to build [meteor](https://www.meteor.com/) applications using [Haxe](https://www.haxe.org) language.

-This is an early version and the externs are not complete, also some of the  workflows/concepts are subject to change.
+This is a version that is used in production but the externs might not be complete, also some of the workflows/concepts are subject to change.

 Currently up-to-date: